hass123uk/css-artwork/README.md

 Deployed to [Github Pages](https://hass123uk.github.io/css-artwork/)

-## Collection of Illustrations made with CSS.
+### Collection of illustrations made with CSS.

-There is also a custom code (minifier)[./minifiy.js] that was used to handle the size restrictions of the code challenge submission.
+There is also a custom code [minifier](./minifiy.js) that was used to handle the size restrictions of the code challenge submission.